angular/angular-seed/README.md

       css/              --> css files
         app.css         --> default stylesheet
       img/              --> image files
-      index.html        --> app layout file (the main html template file of the app) js/               --> javascript files
+      index-production.html  --> app layout file to be used in production environment; it will be processed during the build script index.html        --> app layout file (the main html template file of the app) to be used during development js/               --> javascript files
         controllers.js  --> application controllers
         filters.js      --> custom angular filters